Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other recurring debts.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing (including principal and interest, PMI, hazard insurance, taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing costs (including mortgage principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes auto loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto/boat loans, child support, and the like.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $2,700 x .29 = $783 can be applied to housing